video

 Press pause if you need more time.

-Fill in the missing information on the double number line and/or the graph.
+Well done!
+Moving on to question 2, fill in the missing information on the double number line and/or the graph.

 Give it a go and press pause for more time.

-Moving on to question three.
+Great work!
+Moving on to question 3.

-Jacob has interpreted the graph incorrectly.
+Question 3, Jacob has interpreted the graph incorrectly.

 He's written down that the double number line would be this.

-And when there are 12 A's, there are four B's.
+And when there are 12 A's, there are 4 B's.

-I want you to explain where is his mistake, and correctly answer the question.
+I want you to explain where is his mistake and correctly answer the question.

 See if you can give it a go and press pause for more time.